trustgrid/docs/content/en/tutorials/operations-runbook/control-plane-disconnect/index.md

         ii.
 Connect directly to the network of the inside interface and attempt ping from there.
 They should also connect directly to the inside interface and statically configure an IP in the same network.

-4. Attempt power cycling the node by removing power and returning from physical devices or using the hypervisor management tools for virtual nodes.
+4. Attempt power cycling the node by removing power and reconnecting for physical devices, or using the hypervisor management tools for virtual nodes.

 5. Connect to the console of the device